mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

 - Automatic Resource Management: Resources are automatically closed at the end of the try block, reducing the risk of resource leaks.
 - Concise and Readable: Try-with-resources reduces boilerplate code, making your code cleaner and easier to understand.
 - Exception Handling: Exceptions that occur during resource management are properly handled without the need for explicit finally blocks.

+>Note: the resources assigned in try resource assignment cannot be reassigned inside the try block again!!

+>Note: you cannot define order like first try then finally and then catch!!

 ### Conclusion
 Try-with-resources is a powerful feature in Java for managing resources efficiently and safely.
 By using this feature, you can simplify your code and improve its robustness by ensuring that resources are properly closed after use.
 ## throws Keyword